miklevin/Pipulate.com/software.md

 Crawlers run out of control too easily and takes up too much storage on your drive too readily.
-So to make a this a successful crawl you can control, it neither collects on-page data beyond links, nor will it crawl more than a 500 pages per run.
+So to make a this a successful crawl you can control, it neither coedge_xllects on-page data beyond links, nor will it crawl more than a 500 pages per run.
 You can easily modify the code to change that, but the point of this is to get some quick data in for visualizing site hierarchies through network node graph visualizers.